astaff/sandbox-driver/README.md

 * The Smoothieboard does not use checksums to verify messages, however other boards, like TinyG do.
 A mechanism for handling that could be added

+** The commands dictionary for Smoothieboard is not complete yet.
+Will be soon.